jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature and Humidity sensor using Arduino/README.md

--> Now connect the ESP32 to the laptop using the USB cable.
+-> Connect the ESP32 to laptop using the USB cable.

--> After connection, we need to select the port of the usb cable by clicking tools and then select the port and then select the COM3 port.
+-> After connection, select the port of the usb cable by clicking tools and then select the port, and then select the COM3 port.

             * Tools -> Port -> Select "COM3".